 Conditions of employment

-Additionally, the new regulations will introduce a requirement that a foreigner’s monthly remuneration cannot be lower than the minimum wage in Poland, regardless of the person’s working time or the type of contract.
-It is also worth noting that foreign employees will no longer be required to apply for new work permits if:
+Additionally, the regulations introduce a requirement that a foreigner’s monthly remuneration cannot be lower than the minimum wage in Poland, regardless of the person’s working time or the type of contract.
+It is also worth noting that foreign employees are no longer be required to apply for new work permits if:

 - their job title changes but the scope of duties remains the same or